Czesław Ryll-Nardzewski

 Czesław Ryll-Nardzewski ([ˈt͡ʂɛswaf ˈrɨl narˈd͡zɛfskʲi]; 7 October 1926 – 18 September 2015) was a Polish mathematician.

+Life and career

 Born in Wilno, Second Polish Republic (now Vilnius, Lithuania), he was a student of Hugo Steinhaus.
 At the age of 26 he became professor at Warsaw University.
 In 1959, he became a professor at the Wrocław University of Technology.
 He was the advisor of 18 PhD theses.
-His main research areas are measure theory, functional analysis, foundations of mathematics and probability theory.
+His main research areas were measure theory, functional analysis, foundations of mathematics and probability theory.
 Several theorems bear his name: the Ryll-Nardzewski fixed point theorem, the Ryll-Nardzewski theorem in model theory, and the Kuratowski and Ryll-Nardzewski measurable selection theorem.